Sunan al-Daraqutni: Description

-The total number of Hadiths in this book are 4836 according to Al-Maktaba Al-Shamela.
-In this book al-Daraqutni deliberately collected the famous Moudu (fabricated) and Dhaif (weak in Narration) Hadiths.
-Beside that al-Daraqutni also mentioned some Sahih Hadith (Authentic Hadith) as well.
+The reason for the collection of the book being under the category of Sunan was to collect practices of the Prophet Muhammad.
+The total number of Ahadith in this book are 4836 according to Al-Maktaba Al-Shamela.
+In this book al-Daraqutni collected Moudu (fabricated) and Da'if (weak in Narration) Hadiths, as well as Sahih (authentic traditions).

 Criticism

-Most of Hadiths collected by Imam Daraqutni in his book are Moudu' (Fabricated) and Daeef (weak in Narration).
-Most of the Muhadditheen (Hadith Collectors) agree that the mention of a hadith in his book doesn’t mean that it is allowed to rely on it.
-Even Imam ibn-e-Taymiyyah said "Daraqutni used to mention the unreliable hadiths in his Sunan, so that he and the other scholars can make it clear that those Hadiths are unreliable" (authentically unverifiable).
+Many Hadiths collected by Imam al-Daraqutni in his book are Moudu' (Fabricated) and Da'if (weak in Narration).
+Muhadditheen (Hadith Collectors) agree that the mention of a hadith in a book doesn’t mean that it is allowed to be relied on it.

-On the contrary, according to a research paper submitted at the International Conference on Humanities, the researchers found the methods used by Imam Daraqutni to be reliable “The research findings show that al-Daraqutni’s methods was neither corrupted nor weak as alleged but had firm footing in the methodologies previously practiced by hadith scholars in ancient times.”
+Comtemporary scholars mention opposing scholarly views regarding this book of Ahadith.
+Ibn Abd al-Hadi said the book recorded: "Weak and fabricated traditions", the opposing side argued that the book is a Sunan (collection of practices of the Prophet Muhammad) rather than a Sahih (collection of authentic ahadith), therefore it may include authentic, weak, or fabricated traditions.
+Imam Daraqutni's book is also mentioned among the rank of Ahadith books right under the rank of Kutub al-Sitta (six canonical books of Ahadith), while some scholars include this Sunan among the list of the six canonical books of Ahadith.